 DCH routinely assesses the quality and appropriateness of care and services delivered to enrollees.
-CMO contract compliance is monitored continuously and in accordance with federal regulations, the CMOs are subject to annual independent reviews through the External Quality Review process.
+The CMOs' contract compliance is monitored continuously via DCH specified CMO reports as well as other reports.
+These reports determine whether the CMOs comply with state and federal regulations and contract requirements.
+The CMOs are also subject to annual independent reviews through the External Quality Review process.